ICPI/Prevention-Cluster/GBV_QATool/Readme.md

+# GBV QA Tool Working Folder

-# This will be the working location for all materials related to the the GBV QA Tool.
+This will be the working location for all materials related to the the GBV QA Tool.